mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Methods

-- methods can be associated with a struct
+- methods can be associated with any type
-  - particularly useful for structs that implement interfaces
+  - particularly useful for types that implement interfaces
-  - otherwise can just write functions that take a struct as an argument
+  - otherwise can just write functions that take a value of the type as an argument
 - cannot overload methods to create different implementations for different parameter types
-- an instance of a struct is referred to as the "receiver" for the method
+- an instance of the type is referred to as the "receiver" for the method
 - the syntax for defining a method is
   `func (receiver-info) name(parameter-list) (return-types) { body }`
   - note that there are three sets of parentheses if the method has more than one return value
+- to call a method, add a dot, method name, and argument list after a variable that holds a value
 - ex.

   ```go